 6. Pull an all-nighter

 You are probably imagining one of two pictures: first, you’re sitting at your desk, furiously studying for your finals and internally screaming, “Sleep is for the weak!”
-Or, second, you are chatting, dancing, and snacking the night away with your closest friends.
+Or, second, you're chatting, dancing, and snacking the night away with your closest friends.
 Whichever scenario you prefer (warning: the first one might be inevitable), make it your goal to pull an all-nighter sometime during your college experience.
 Watch the sky from sunset to sunrise.
 Make unforgettable memories with your friends.
 You might feel tired the next day, but you won’t regret it.
-(And, you know, just don’t make it a habit.)
+(But just don’t make all-nightghers a habit.)

 You’re in college, you’re young, and you’re surrounded by a bunch of other (super cute) students who are so much like you.
-Before you know it, you’re in love.
+Before you know it, you’re in love—or maybe just dating around a bit.
 Enjoy it!
-Campus can be a surprisingly romantic place to go on dates: enjoy a picnic for lunch, watch a school theater performance, and finish the night with a walk around the campus.
-Don’t put pressure on yourself to find The One, but also don’t hesitate to love in college.
+Campus can be a surprisingly romantic place to go on dates: Enjoy a picnic for lunch, watch a school theater performance, and finish the night with a walk around the campus.
+College is a great time to explore what you’re looking for in an ideal partner or what type of non-exclusive dating habits you’re comfortable with.
+Figure out what’s right for you and makes you happy.
+Don’t put pressure on yourself to find The One, but also don’t hesitate to let yourself fall in love in college.

 9. Attend a school sports event